cowboy2718/IRRCalc/README.md

 ### Travis Badge

-The following indicates the status of the most recent build:
+The following indicates the status of the most recent build with Travis:

 https://travis-ci.org/cowboy2718/IRRCalc.svg?branch=master